|Rare Book & Manuscript Library|

 This collection is located off-site.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

-This collection has no restrictions, however, only correspondence is available for research use at this time.
+Only boxes 1-29, the correspondence, are available for research use at this time.
 Unprocessed material is not yet available for research use.

 Terms Governing Use and Reproduction